OliveriQ/py-chess-engine/README.md

 ## Chess engine:

-Repository for chess engine written in python.
+A simple chess engine written in python.
 Also available to play against on lichess [here](https://lichess.org/@/botrachmaninov).

 ## Features:
 * Negamax + Quiescence search